AnaJade/Mandible_tracking/README.md

 **Training**
 - `sub_model`: Name of the sub-model that will be used in the model architecture
+- `weights_file_addon`: String to be added at the end of the weight file name (can be used to create new file names during sweeps)
 - `use_pretrained`: Whether to load the subnet pre-trained weights
 - `cam_imputs`: Images from these cameras will be used for training
 - `num_fc_hidden_units`: Number of units in the fully connected hidden layer